haroldcarr/blockchain-explained/a002-the-block-in-blockchain-merkle-tree/README.md

 data BlockHeader =
     BlockHeader {
           bPrevHash   :: !
 BHash      -- ^ hash of previous block
         , bMerkleRoot :: !
-BHash      -- ^ hash of root of this block's transactions
+BHash      -- ^ root hash of this block's transactions
         , bTimestamp  :: !
 BTimestamp -- ^ when this block was created
     } deriving (Eq, Show)
 ```